agrbin/snapscale-article/README.md

 A periodic - for example, daily - body weight measurement is already a good diet on its own.

-I didn't define a goal to help people lose weight, instead our goal is to help people be more aware.
+We didn't define a goal to help people lose weight, instead our goal is to help people be more aware.
 The awareness goal is a smaller, prerequisite goal for the greater goal - human health.

 Taking a weight measurement has amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
 It's the trend that matters, not day-to-day oscillations.

 ### How

 Smart scales like FitBit Aria are a great way achieve this.
-With [SnapScale](https://snapscale.life) I am giving the same product to people that currently don't own a smart scale.
-I am not saying that the app doesn't work with smart scales, it works with any scale that shows the measurement to the user!
+With [SnapScale](https://snapscale.life) we are giving the same product to people that currently don't own a smart scale.
+We are not saying that the app doesn't work with smart scales, it works with any scale that shows the measurement to the user!

 The weigh-in habit can be measured with two metrics:
 - Per-user percentage of days with a measurement (we want to maximize)